pandiaaman/FullStackReactWithSpringBoot/README.md

 # FullStackReactWithSpringBoot
-This is a full stack project using React as frontend and Java Spring boot framework as the backend
+This is a full stack project using React as frontend and Java Spring boot framework as the backend Oreilly Develop is the default branch